hyperseq/hyperseq.github.io/index.md

 ## [](#header-2)Value Proposition

-HyperSeq is poised to capitalize on the hyperconvergence market, being the first biotech company to offer specialized hyperconverged infrastructures tailored to genomic data services of DNA sequencing enterprises.
+HyperSeq is poised to capitalize on the hyperconvergence market, being the first biotech company to offer specialized hyperconverged infrastructure solutions tailored to genomic data services of DNA sequencing enterprises.

 # [](#header-1)HyperSeq Pillars